 Oh, and by the way, I use solar energy for all electricity in my home and I drive an all-electric car that fills its battery at my home with solar energy.

-— Lee Rosenberg is a Santa Ynez resident, founder and president of the Vineyard Valley Theatre Company and retired entertainment industry executive.
+— Lee Rosenberg is a Santa Ynez resident, founder and president of the Vineyard Valley Theatre Company and a retired entertainment industry executive.
 The opinions expressed are his own.